-The goal of this paper is to design and build a Scalable Distributed Information Management System (SDIMS) that aggregates information about large-scale networked systems and that can serve as a basic building block for a broad range of large-scale distributed applications.
-Monitoring, querying, and reacting to changes in the state of a distributed system are core components of applications such as system management [11, 28, 35, 36], service placement [10, 37], data sharing and caching [14, 25, 29, 33, 38], sensor monitoring and control [16, 18], multicast tree formation [4, 5, 27, 31, 34], and naming and request routing [6, 7].
-We therefore speculate that a SDIMS in a networked system would provide a "distributed operating systems backbone" and facilitate the development and deployment of new distributed services.
+The goal of this dissertation proposal is to design and build a Scalable Distributed Information Management System (SDIMS) that aggregates information about large-scale networked systems and that can serve as a basic building block for a broad range of large-scale distributed applications.
+Monitoring, querying, and reacting to changes in the state of a distributed system are core components of applications such as system management [4, 13, 35, 41, 44, 45], service placement [12, 46], data sharing and caching [29, 33, 36, 40, 43, 47], sensor monitoring and control [20, 24], multicast tree formation [6, 7, 34, 38, 42], and naming and request routing [8, 9].
+We therefore speculate that an SDIMS in a networked system would provide a "distributed operating systems backbone" and facilitate the development and deployment of new distributed services.

 For a large scale information system, hierarchical aggregation is a fundamental abstraction for scalability.
 Rather than expose all information to all nodes, hierarchical aggregation allows a node to access detailed views of nearby information and summary views of global information.
-In a SDIMS based on hierarchical aggregation, different nodes can therefore receive different answers to the query "find a [nearby] node with at least 1 GB of free memory" or "find a [nearby] copy of file foo."
-A hierarchical system that aggregates information through reduction trees [18, 27] allows nodes to access information they care about while maintaining system scalability.
+In an SDIMS based on hierarchical aggregation, different nodes can therefore receive different answers to the query "find a [nearby] node with at least 1 GB of free memory" or "find a [nearby] copy of file foo."
+A hierarchical system that aggregates information through reduction trees [24, 34] allows nodes to access information they care about while maintaining system scalability.